itsmoosh/g3m3/readme_input.md

-tsave - duration in units of t_equiv per fluid file (number of fluid files * tsave should = tmax, above) isotropic - deprecated after splitting code into two versions (can be removed/ignored) write_dat - writes some simulation data to disk
+tsave - duration in units of t_equiv per fluid file (number of fluid files * tsave should = tmax, above) isotropic - deprecated after splitting code into two versions (can be removed/ignored) write_dat - writes some simulation data to disk diagnostics - whether to print 3D plots, which are busier but can be better for diagnostic purposes, or more polished-looking 2D plots

 $planet	[formerly earth]